-Touted to be inspired by the British Windsor castle the Bangalore palace was built for Chamaraja Wadiyar in the year 1878.
+Touted to be inspired by the British Windsor castle the Bangalore palace is one of the places to visit in Bangalore and was built for Chamaraja Wadiyar in the year 1878.
 The design is a mix of Tudor and Scottish Gothic architecture, much of the internal furnishing elements were imported from Britain.
 The two-storied granite palace with its opulent wooden interiors, reflect Maharaja’s love for the finer things in life.

 4. Tipu Sultan’s summer palace